-Dylan Alcott OAM was awarded a Scholarship within the 2011 Sport Australia Hall of Fame Scholarship and Mentoring Program and was paired with athlete Member Andrew Gaze AM as his Mentor.
+Dylan Alcott AO is a Paralympic tennis and basketball player who was awarded a Scholarship within the 2011 Sport Australia Hall of Fame Scholarship and Mentoring Program, and was paired with Andrew Gaze AM as his Mentor.

 Dylan was born in Melbourne, Australia with a tumour wrapped around his spinal cord, which required surgery during the first few weeks of his life.
 The tumour was successfully cut out; however, it left him a paraplegic.
 At a young age, he struggled to come to terms with life as a paraplegic, however, after working through that difficult period, Dylan found a lifeline through sport – it changed his life forever, and he’s been changing the world ever since.